frida/frida-website/_i18n/en/_docs/javascript-api.md

 -   `putBrRegNoAuth(reg)`: put a BR instruction expecting a raw pointer without any authentication bits

+-   `putJmpReg(reg)`: put code needed for jumping to the address in `reg`, emitting RET rather than BR so a BTI-guarded target needs no landing pad.
+Emits BR on arm64e, which doesn't guard pages this way.

+-   `putJmpRegNoAuth(reg)`: like `putJmpReg()`, but expecting a raw pointer without any authentication bits

 -   `putBlrReg(reg)`: put a BLR instruction

 -   `putBlrRegNoAuth(reg)`: put a BLR instruction expecting a raw pointer